catlane-friesians/catlane-friesians/README.md

 ![](https://catlane.co.uk/images/flickr/4395113313_c1eab0968b_o.jpg?zz=1)

 Yes, really.
-Just because we are farmers, doesn't mean we can't do software.
+Just because we are farmers, doesn't mean we don't appreciate software.

+In fact, [our website](https://catlane.co.uk) is hosted on Github.

 ## [British Frisian Bulls For Sale](https://catlane.co.uk/for-sale/)

-We always ahve a bunch of young bulls, heifers and cows available for sale.
+We always have a bunch of young bulls, heifers and cows available for sale.

 - [British Frisian Bulls For Sale](https://catlane.co.uk/for-sale/)